 Even as a 27-year-old mom of three, my husband and I still make financial mistakes.
 But here’s the thing: we don’t want our kids to repeat them.

 Stay tuned for our next blog post where we’ll explore strategies and tools to help your child differentiate between needs and wants.
-In the meantime, here’s a taste of what’s to come:
+In the meantime, here are a few ideas:

 - Age-appropriate activities: Make learning fun and engaging!
 Think games, role-playing, and real-life scenarios.